Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Discussion

 \subsection{Accuracy of Deconfuser Orbit Fits}

 To perform a thorough assessment of the deconfuser's performance, we also calculated the accuracy of the semimajor axis fits returned by the deconfuser compared to the true semimajor axis for each planet, by comparing their percent difference.
 The accuracy of the fit for the semimajor axis is important for enabling follow-up observations and characterization of planets.
-The tolerance for orbital parameter accuracy defined by the NASA Standards Definition and Evaluation Team for Yield Analysis \citep{Morgan2019sdet.rept.....M} is to better than ten percent accuracy.
-Of the planets in the low inclination systems simulated here, 64 percent of the top ranked orbit fits retrieved a semimajor axis within five percent of the true semimajor axis, 77 percent were retrieved to within ten percent of the true semimajor axis.
+The tolerance for orbital parameter accuracy defined by the NASA Standards Definition and Evaluation Team for Yield Analysis \cite{Morgan2019sdet.rept.....M} is to better than ten percent accuracy.
+Of the planets in the low inclination systems simulated here, 23 of the 30 planets were retrieved to within ten percent of the true semimajor axis.
 All planets except one were fit to an accuracy of better than 25 percent.
-Of the medium inclination systems, 40 percent of the orbit fits retrieved the semimajor axis to within five percent of the true value, 70 percent to within ten percent of the true value, and 93 percent to within 25 percent of the true value.
-For the high inclination systems, the number of planets for which semimajor axes were retrieved to better than five percent of the true value dropped to 37 percent, 57 percent for constraints within ten percent, and 73 percent for constraints within 25 percent of the true semimajor axis.
-We emphasize that these percentages result after selection of the ``best" orbit using the new photometry ranking scheme, where the best orbit is the one with the minimum percent difference between individual orbital parameters compared to the true system.
+Of the medium inclination systems, 21 of the 30 planets were fit to within ten percent of the true value, and 28 planets to within 25 percent of the true value.
+For the high inclination systems, the number of planets for which semimajor axes were retrieved to within ten percent of the true value dropped to 17 of the 30 planets, and 22 of the 30 were constrained within 25 percent of the true semimajor axis.
+We emphasize that these percentages result after selection of the ``best'' orbit using the new photometry ranking scheme in the combined deconfuser, where the best orbit is the one with the minimum percent difference between individual orbital parameters compared to the true system.
 In order to characterize potentially habitable planets with a future mission like HWO, observation schedulers will require accurate knowledge of whether a planet lies within the host star's potential habitable zone and where it will be in the future in order to schedule the next observation.